Blogs

 The ultimate method: Notification Service (10 minutes)

-There is a lot that goes into building good notifications.
-A managed Notification Service, such as NotificationAPI, allows you build notifications in minutes and forget about the nitty-gritty like updating the HTML of your emails.
+There is a lot that goes into building robust notifications.
+A managed Notification Service, such as NotificationAPI, allows you to build notifications in minutes and forget about the nitty-gritty like updating the HTML of your emails.

 How to send your notifications using NotificationAPI: